pandersity/pandersity.github.io/content/homepage/services.md

 - Renewing your SSL certificate
 - Provide guidance on how to organize digital knowledge and data
 - Select a backup battery so your website server does not go down during a power outage

-### Developers
-If you are developer looking for more technical consulting, see a more detailed list of [those services here](#for-developers).